Nastyc1g/Paschal-Bug-Bot-V1/README.md

 The WhatsApp Bot Devil Cat v2 MD is released under the [MIT License](https://opensource.org/licenses/MIT).

-Enjoy the diverse features of the WhatsApp Bot Devil Cat v2 Md to enhance your conversations and make your WhatsApp experience more interesting!
+Enjoy the diverse features of the WhatsApp bot Paschal-Bug-Bot-V1 to enhance your conversations and make your WhatsApp experience more interesting!

 ## 🎯 Authors 🎯
   <div align="center">